GekkeijuITA/GekkeijuITA/README.md

 ### What I'm Learning 📚

-I'm expanding my front-end knowledge by studying the **Vue.js** framework.
+I'm currently focused on my bachelor's thesis, which is allowing me to solidify and deepen my knowledge of `C++`

 ---